 Mariah Hope, M.S., BCBA, LBA

-Mariah Hope is the acting Associate Director for Behavior Analysis Online.
-She received her bachelor’s degree in Applied Behavior Analysis at the University of North Texas and then went on to receive her master’s degree in Behavior Analysis from UNT.
-Mariah has worked in higher education for several years and has experience with staff training at a large residential facility for adults with intellectual disabilities where she also provided clinical behavioral services to residents.
-She is passionate about providing effective education based on the principles of behavior analysis and current research.
+Mariah Hope is the acting Assistant Director for Behavior Analysis Online.
+Mariah's pronouns are she/they.
+She received her Bachelor's and Master's degrees in Behavior Analysis at the University of North Texas.
+Mariah has worked in higher education for several years and has experience with staff training at a large residential facility for adults with intellectual disabilities where they also provided clinical behavioral services to residents.
+They are passionate about providing effective education based on the principles of behavior analysis and current research on best pedagogical practices.
 Mariah hopes your experience at BAO is positive, enriching, and most of all, helpful to you.

 Kenda Morrison Ph.D., BCBA-D

 Dr. Morrison is a Principal Lecturer and has worked for the University of North Texas since 2011.
 Kenda received a Ph.D. in Developmental and Child Psychology from the University of Kansas in 1999 under the tutelage of Dr. Donald Baer.
 At that time, she also became a certified Early Childhood Special Education teacher.
 Kenda used ABA to help children with autism and their families for 28 years.
 Her early work was with the Early Childhood Autism Program in Lawrence, KS.
 She also worked at the UCLA Young Autism Project and Princeton Child Development Institute.
 Kenda has published research in peer-reviewed journals and has presented talks and workshops throughout several states.
 She was a charter certificant of the Behavior Analysis Certification Board (BACB) and currently serves as our Verified Course Sequences (VCS) coordinator.

 Kimberly James-Kelly, M.S., BCBA